-That might be why the "AI for social media" market is projected to grow from $633 million in 2018 to more than $2.1 billion by 2023, according to estimates from Markets and Markets.
+That might be why the "AI in social media" market is projected to grow from $633 million in 2018 to more than $2.1 billion by 2023, according to estimates from Markets and Markets.

 This article is here to help.

-At Marketing AI Institute, we've spent years helping marketers understand and apply artificial intelligence, so they can increase revenue and reduce costs at their companies.
-And social media is one of the main areas where marketers can both skyrocket performance and efficiencies by using AI.
+At Marketing Artificial Intelligence Institute, we've spent years helping marketers understand and apply artificial intelligence, so they can increase revenue and reduce costs at their companies.

 In this post, we'll demystify artificial intelligence, then show you how exactly it can be used in your social media marketing.